 Sweetland School is a flexible 3 or 5 day Academic program.
 Engaging with the community the Sweetland School offers relevant, bold and joyful learning opportunities.
 Families with children in grades K-7 are invited to engage in hands on experiential learning opportunities.
 Plans to expand the program to 8th grade are in our future.

 Small multi-age classrooms with a 6:1 student : teacher ratio offer a strong academic program integrating the Arts and experiential learning through collaborative and individualized instruction.

 We balance our days between direct instruction, student explorations and community focused projects.

 Lindsay Pinchbeck coordinates and leads the multi-age classroom.
 Lindsay received her Masters in Education Integrating the Arts across the curriculum from Lesley University.
 Pinchbeck has taught in a variety of settings public and private over the last 15 years.
 She believes the arts can enrich learning through personal experiences and magical possibilities.
 Further, the arts provide another way to communicate and offer a safe place to make mistakes and play.

 Marlee Luehman has experience in public, private and home school settings.
-Marlee is a lead teacher across all conent areas and is a math and movement specialist.
-MArlee is currently enrolled in Masters in Education Integrating the Arts across the curriculum from Lesley University.
+Marlee is a lead teacher across all content areas and is a math and movement specialist.
+Marlee also received her Masters in Education Integrating the Arts across the curriculum from Lesley University.

 Enriching the program; Sweetland School invites visiting mentors to work with students in the Arts, Sciences, Cultural Studies, World Languages, Agriculture and Outdoor exploration, throughout the year.